 Cost: Free | Condition: Must be clean, no stains, no bed bugs

-- Arc Thrift Stores — multiple Denver locations, accepts clean mattresses
+- Arc Thrift Stores — does not accept mattresses (health & safety policy)

-- Habitat for Humanity ReStore — Denver and Aurora locations
+- Habitat for Humanity ReStore — does not accept used mattresses (hygiene policy)

 The catch: Most charities won’t take stained, torn, or older mattresses.
 If yours isn’t in near-new condition, this won’t work.